TosbackCgusBridge-Bot/CGUs-versions/Sprint/Privacy Policy.md

-Last updated: November 12, 2013
+Last updated: May 2, 2014

-IMPORTANT NOTICE: Sprint's opt-in Mobile Advertising program, which makes the mobile ads you see on your device more relevant to you, and Sprint's opt-out Reporting and Analytics program, which creates and shares certain business and marketing reports, are governed by this privacy policy.
+IMPORTANT NOTICE: Sprint's opt-in Mobile Advertising program, which allows Sprint to use information it collects to provide service to you to make the ads you see on your device more relevant, and Sprint's opt-out Reporting and Analytics program, which creates and shares certain business and marketing reports, are governed by this privacy policy.
 We do not share any information that identifies you personally under either of these programs.
 For detailed information on these programs and to learn how to opt in or out, please visit sprint.com/privacy.
 (En Español)

 Sprint Corporation Privacy Policy